Significant Success as Lead IP Trial Counsel

 Fintiv in defeating Apple’s motion to transfer venue of Fintiv, Inc. v.
 Apple Inc. from the Western District of Texas to the Northern District of California.
 The complaint in the action alleges that Apple Wallet and the Apple Watch infringe Fintiv’s patent relating to the management of virtual cards stored on mobile devices.

-- In the first case, Kasowitz served as trial counsel for Google and YouTube in the Eastern District of Texas in a patent infringement action brought by Eolas and the University of California.
-Kasowitz achieved a jury verdict of patent invalidity on behalf of Google, YouTube, and the joint defense group, defeating claims for hundreds of millions in damages as well as injunctive relief against interactive web pages.
-This verdict has been hailed in headlines worldwide, including “Texas Jury Strikes Down Patent Troll’s Claim to Own the Interactive Web,” by Wired.com and “Eolas patent trial: Relax!
-The Internet is saved,” by the Toronto Star.
+- Kasowitz served as trial counsel for Google and YouTube in the Eastern District of Texas in a patent infringement action brought by Eolas and the University of California.
+Kasowitz secured a jury verdict of patent invalidity, defeating claims for hundreds of millions in damages and injunctive relief.
+The verdict was hailed in the media, including “Texas Jury Strikes Down Patent Troll’s Claim to Own the Interactive Web,” by Wired.com.

 LG in a seven-patent infringement case involving USB chargers in the Eastern District of Texas.
-Plaintiff Fundamental Innovation Systems licensed the patents-in-suit from Blackberry, and is asserting infringement against several high-profile companies, including Huawei and ZTE.
+Plaintiff Fundamental Innovation Systems licensed the patents-in-suit from Blackberry, and is asserting infringement against several high-profile companies, including Samsung, Huawei and ZTE.